SidGrip/Blakestream-Baikal-BKB/README.md

 - **The Baikal BK-B Multi is end-of-life.** Baikal Miner shut down in 2018.
 Replacement parts, official support, and original firmware downloads are no longer available from the manufacturer.
 - **You will void any remaining warranty** by flashing third-party firmware.
 There almost certainly isn't one on a 2018 ASIC, but be explicit: this firmware is not endorsed, signed, or supported by Baikal Miner or any successor.
 - **Bricking is possible.** A bad flash, a power cut mid-write, or an unforeseen bug can leave the controller unbootable.
 Recovery means writing the factory `.img` back to the SD card. **Keep a known-good copy of the original `PiZero_GB_180105_V1.0.img` before you start.**
 - **Hashing hardware can fail.** The BKLU boards are 8 years old.
 Heat, capacitor wear, and PSU stress are real.
-The temperature watchdog included here helps, but it is no substitute for monitoring your rig and a smoke/fire-safe deployment environment.
+The temperature watchdog included here helps, but it is no substitute for monitoring your rig.
 - **Mining is financially risky.** Pool downtime, network forks, electricity costs, coin price moves, and pool-side disputes can all reduce or wipe out earnings.
 None of the changes in this firmware mitigate those risks — they only change *how* the miner is configured.
 - **The new code paths in v2 are recent.** Per-ASC routing, the v2 applier, and the failover policy have been validated on a single live device but have not had months of production soak time.
 You may hit edge cases.
 If anything feels wrong, roll back to factory firmware and report what you saw.
 - **No telemetry, no auto-update.** This firmware does not phone home and does not pull updates.
 You are responsible for tracking releases manually if you want fixes.